Cash–out refinancing helps homeowners tap newfound home equity

 Home values are higher now than during the peak of the 2000s housing bubble, and according to the National Bureau of Economic Research, there’s a good chance this boom may continue.

-Homeowners are eager to put their home’s equity to work via a cash-out refinance.
+So now is a good time for homeowners to put their home equity to work with a cash–out refinance.

-A cash-out refinance is one in which a homeowner replaces their mortgage with a bigger one.
-The difference between what is owed and what is borrowed goes back to the homeowner in cash.
+A cash–out refinance is one in which a homeowner replaces their current mortgage with a bigger one.
+The difference between what is owed and what is borrowed goes back to the homeowner as a lump sum of cash.

-As an example, a homeowner owes $175,000 on a home, and refinance their mortgage for a new loan amount of $200,000.
-This would be a cash-out refinance, netting the homeowner $25,000 of their home’s equity, less closing costs.
+As an example, say a homeowner owes $175,000 on a home and refinances their existing mortgage for a new loan amount of $200,000.
+This would be cash–out refinancing, netting the homeowner $25,000 of their home’s equity, less closing costs.

 Generally, homeowners will do a cash–out refinance to tap into home equity without having to sell their home.

-Cash-out refinances can be used for a variety of purposes:
+Cash-out refinancing can be used for a variety of purposes:

 - Debt consolidation